MDAnalysis/panedr/README.rst

   type from a given path to an EDR file.
 - ``read_edr``: parses an EDR file and returns the energy terms in a nested list
+- ``get_unit_dictionary``: Returns a dictionary that holds the units of each energy term found in the EDR file.

 Panedr